juji-io/datalevin/search-bench/README.md

 Lucene is close to twice as fast as Datalevin at bulk indexing.
 This is expected, as Datalevin transacts the indices to the database.
-One benefit of storing search index in a transactional database, is that the documents become immediately searchable, while Lucene commits documents in very large batches, so they are not immediately searchable.
+One benefit of storing search index in a transactional database, is that the documents become immediately searchable, while Lucene indexes documents in very large batches, so they are not immediately searchable.

 Datalevin's index is a single database file of 9.8 GB, while Lucene includes 168